SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 3 Linear Classifiers.md

 where $\lambda$ is a hyperparameter call the regularization strength.

 Other regularizers:
-L2, L1, Droutout, Batch Normalization, etc.
+L2, L1, Dropout, Batch Normalization, etc.

 Purpose of regularization:
-- express preferencess in among models beyond "minimize training error"
+- express preferences in among models beyond "minimize training error"
 - prefer simple models, prevent overfitting
 - improve optimization by adding curvature